KyleCorlett/Portfolio_Assignment/README.md

 - Added Image of myself on main page
 - Added main page text and short description
 - Added link to about page on home page
+- Added filler content to all the pages to help with styling
+- Added a button to the contact for